 These are the basic cleaning accessories that I carry with me when I travel.
 If you want more clean accessories check out my full guide.

 There is so much crazy information online from different people telling you insane or overly complicated methods for cleaning your sensor.
-You’re not going to get oil on your sensor, or mud, or tar, or tree sap, or whatever it might be so you almost will never need to use the wet method to clean your sensor.
+You’re not going to get oil on your sensor, mud, tar, tree sap, or whatever, so you almost will never need to use the wet method to clean it.

-I’ve had to use the wet method to clean my sensor once because I tried to blow dust off my sensor and got spit on it.
+I once had to use the wet method to clean my sensor because I tried to blow dust off it and got spit on it.
 This was a long time ago.
-Pro-tip, don’t do that.
+Pro tip: Don’t do that.

-Just get a sensor brush and that’s all you need to get even the most stubborn dust off your sensor.
+You need only a sensor brush to remove even the most stubborn dust from your sensor.

 Best Flash For Fujifilm XT3